cilium/cilium/Documentation/contributing/development/reviewers_committers/duties.rst

   - They triage bugs, which means they interact with reporters until the issue is clear and can get the label associated to the corresponding working group, when possible
-  - They keep an eye on Slack, to try and answer questions from the community
+  - They keep an eye on `Cilium Slack`_, to try and answer questions from the community

 They are members of the `TopHat team`_ on GitHub.